Planning - Checklist

 Things to keep in mind:

 - State law requires that each visiting group bring a "First Aid Coordinator" with 1) current certification in American Red Cross community or emergency first aid safety course or equivalent and 2) current certification in adult and child cardiopulmonary resuscitation (CPR).
 The First Aid Coordinator must be an adult.
+Click here for a comprehensive list of acceptable courses that meet the First Aid Cooridinator qualifications requirement.

 - All visiting groups using Upham Woods Food Service must provide a designated "Dining Hall Supervisor" responsible for ensuring the group's adherence to dining hall procedures.
 The Dining Hall Supervisor must be an adult.